Petrolina Airport: History

 Petrolina Airport handles the export of fresh fruits from the São Francisco valley to Europe and the United States.
 The cargo terminal operates with 6 large coolers with capacity for 17,000 boxes each plus 2 cooler tunnels.
 Cargolux flies cargo configurated-Boeing 747 aircraft into the airport.

 Previously operated by Infraero, on April 7, 2021 CCR won a 30-year concession to operate the airport.
+On April 26, 2025 CCR was rebranded as Motiva.

-In 2024, CCR extended and modernized the terminal.
+On November 18, 2025 the entire airports portfolio of Motiva was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+The transaction was completed on August 31, 2026.